Projections and configuration

 Hermann Goering: the second man

-[Goering - The Perfect Man]
+[Goering - The Last Man]

-of Guido Knopp
+from Guido Knopp

-(Germany, documentary, 1996, colour and b/w, 52 min, ZDF production) Film collection Hitler’s accomplices
+(Germany, documentary, 1996, color and b&w, 52 min, ZDF production) Hitler’s accomplices

 Tuesday 18 November 2008